Jako/RememberThis/docs/usage.md

 | rememberthis.useDatabase      | Use Database             | Save the remembered list in the database (only if the frontend user is logged into the site).             | No                            |
 | rememberthis.wrapperTpl       | Wrapper Template         | Wrapper template for the outer output or the empty output.                                                | tplRememberThisWrapper        |

-!!! caution "Multiple snippet calls and debug output"
+!!! warning "Multiple snippet calls and debug output"

     If you display the RememberThisList snippet call multiple on the page, all snippet calls have to be different, to show the debug information.